Publicity stunt: Calendar Girls

-In 1999, a group of 11 women from the Women's Institute (in Yorkshire, UK) stripped for a calendar to raise money for Leukemia Research.
+In 1999, a group of 11 women from the Women's Institute (in Yorkshire, UK) stripped for a calendar to raise money for the Leukaemia Research Fund.
 Setting a goal of $5,000, the group of Women's Institute women feared that they would struggle to sell even a 1,000 copies.
-The calendar released was eventually released on April 12, 1999, and featured all 11 women posing nude – obscured by baked goods, flower arrangements, sewing adornments, teapots, song sheets, and even a grand piano.
+The calendar was eventually released on April 12, 1999, and featured all 11 women posing nude – obscured by baked goods, flower arrangements, sewing adornments, teapots, song sheets, and even a grand piano.
 Despite leaving people of this time stunned, over 800,000 copies of the calendar were sold worldwide.
 After its initial release in 1999, the calendar raised over 5 million euros or over 4.8 million U.S dollars.
 This publicity stunt eventually went on to inspire a multitude of media productions including a British comedy film, titled Calendar Girls in 2003, a West End show in 2009, and a musical production in 2012, titled The Girls.
 Tricia Stewart, one of the original calendar girls, also known as Miss October, even went on to publish her own autobiography, Calendar Girl, in which she retells the initial creation of the publicity stunt and how it changed their lives forever.

+IHOP and "IHOb"

+In 2018, American restaurant chain IHOP, an acronym for International House of Pancakes, briefly changed their name to IHOb, or International House of Burgers.
+The stunt aimed to promote the restaurant's new line of burgers.
+A spokeswoman for the company told The Washington Post that the stunt was intended to "get people talking about, and thinking differently about, IHOP", which was primarily known as a pancake house that served only breakfast.
+The company changed their name back to IHOP that same month.
+The name change helped IHOP sell four times more burgers after the campaign compared to before.